Skip to Main Content

 Alternatives to Ally’s checking account

 The interest-bearing feature of this checking account makes it a useful option for anyone seeking an extra boost to their spending cash.
-However, there are much higher APYs out there if you prefer to use a high-yield savings account to stash your extra funds, including Ally’s savings account.
+However, there are higher APYs out there on checking accounts with some of the best high-yield checking accounts.